 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description with strong trigger terms and explicit 'Use when' guidance that clearly delineates its niche.
-The main weakness is that the specific capabilities could be more concrete—listing actual actions like 'rotate API keys', 'validate HMAC-SHA256 signatures', or 'store secrets in environment variables' would strengthen specificity.
-Overall, it performs well for skill selection purposes.
+This is a well-structured skill description with strong completeness and distinctiveness.
+It explicitly addresses both what the skill does and when to use it, with good trigger term coverage specific to Fireflies.ai security.
+The main weakness is that the specific capabilities could be more concrete—listing exact actions like 'rotate API keys', 'validate HMAC-SHA256 signatures', or 'store secrets in environment variables' would strengthen specificity.

 Suggestions